-Dr. Yi Qi is the chair of the Transportation Studies Department and professor at the Texas Southern University.
-Dr. Qi is a very productive scholar who has directed more than 20 external foundered projects sponsored by various federal and local governments and has more than 30 publications in Science Citation Index (SCI) journals, more than 50 conference proceeding papers, and numerous technical report publications.
+Dr. Yi Qi is the Chair of the Transportation Studies Department and Professor at the Texas Southern University.
 Her research areas include transportation air quality analysis, Intelligent Transportation System (ITS), system performance assessment, roadway geometric design, and transportation safety.
-She is a nationally recognized scholar and has been appointed onto two Transportation Research Board (TRB) committees.
-Dr. Qi received her Ph.D. in Transportation Planning and Engineering from New York University -Polytechnic Institution.
+As a prolific scholar, she has served as the principal investigator and directed more than 20 externally funded projects sponsored by various federal and local governments.
+She has over 30 publications in Science Citation Index (SCI) journals, along with more than 50 conference proceeding papers and numerous technical report publications.
+Dr. Qi is a nationally recognized scholar and has been appointed onto two Transportation Research Board (TRB) committees.
+She received her Ph.D. in Transportation Planning and Engineering from New York University -Polytechnic Institution.

-Dr. Monica L. Rasmus is an Assistant Professor in the College of Pharmacy and Health Sciences and the Director of the Program in Health Administration.
-Dr. Rasmus’ research focuses on health care quality and access, health disparities, research for the betterment of the public’s health, and curriculum development for and impediments to student success.
-She has mentored and supervised many students on their research projects, and has received several awards from TSU’s Research Week, including the 2016 first place award for Faculty Presentation (along with co-presenter, Dr. Renard Thomas).
-Dr. Rasmus received her Bachelor of Science degree in Biology from Baylor University, her Master of Education from the University of Houston, her Master of Business Administration degree from Texas Woman’s University, and her Master and Doctor of Public Health degrees from the University of Texas Health Science Center at Houston School of Public Health.
+Dr. Monica L. Rasmus is the Director of the Program in Health Administration and an Assistant Professor in the College of Pharmacy and Health Sciences.
+Her research focuses on health care quality and access, health disparities, research for the betterment of the public’s health, and curriculum development for and impediments to student success.
+Dr. Rasmus has mentored and supervised many students on their research projects, and has received several awards from TSU’s Research Week, including the 2016 first place award for Faculty Presentation (along with co-presenter, Dr. Renard Thomas).
+She received her Bachelor of Science degree in Biology from Baylor University, her Master of Education from the University of Houston, her Master of Business Administration degree from Texas Woman’s University, and her Master and Doctor of Public Health degrees from the University of Texas Health Science Center at Houston School of Public Health.

-Dr. Ayodotun Sodipe received his Ph.D. in Environmental Toxicology in 2008 and a B.S. in Biology in 1990, from Texas Southern University.
-He is an Associate Professor in the Department of Biology.
-He has developed and teaches courses in “Biological Sciences” at TSU at both undergraduate and graduate levels where he includes: "Literature review and its interpretations" (BIOL 795) and "Preparation and presentation of projects reports" (BIOL 499).
+Dr. Ayodotun Sodipe is an Associate Professor in the Department of Biology.
+He received his Ph.D. in Environmental Toxicology in 2008 and a B.S. in Biology in 1990, from Texas Southern University.
+Dr. Sodipe has developed and teaches courses in “Biological Sciences” at TSU at both undergraduate and graduate levels where he includes: "Literature review and its interpretations" (BIOL 795) and "Preparation and presentation of projects reports" (BIOL 499).
 He also serves as an advisor to the large population of Pre-Health professional and undergraduate students.
-Dr. Sodipe has published several articles and is currently researching in the areas of Mycology and Forensic Biology.
-He serves as a reviewer for several journals such as NASA EPSCOR, NSF and is an active member of the College of Science Engineering and Technology research committee.
+His areas of research are Mycology and Forensic Biology.
+Dr. Sodipe has published several articles and serves as a reviewer for several journals including NASA EPSCOR and NSF.
+He is an active member of the College of Science Engineering and Technology Research Committee.

-Dr. Chris Chinwe Ulasi is a full professor and chair of the Radio Television and Film (RTF) department.
-He is also the coordinator for the Entertainment and Recording Industry Management program in the School of Communication.
-Dr. Ulasi has been a professional communicator, scholar, and researcher for more than twenty-eight years.
+Dr. Chris Chinwe Ulasi is Professor and Chair of the Radio Television and Film (RTF) department and the Coordinator for the Entertainment and Recording Industry Management program, in the School of Communication.
+Dr. Ulasi has been a professional communicator, scholar, and researcher for over twenty-eight years.
 He is a screenwriter, producer, and poet.
 From 1993-1996 he

 Professor April Walker is a tenured law professor at one of the most diverse law schools in the nation, Texas Southern University’s very own-Thurgood Marshall School of Law.
 Professor Walker has worn many hats during her tenure at TMSL.
 Prior to becoming a Full Professor of Law, she was formerly the Director of the Homeless Clinic and Director of Legal Writing Program.
 Currently, she is a full-time professor focusing on Criminal Law and Criminal Procedure.
 She is also the director of the performance-based conditional program for prospective law students known as Legal Education Advancement Program (LEAP) at Thurgood Marshall School of Law.
 In her past work experience, she was an Associate Judge for the City of Houston, an Assistant City Attorney for the City of Houston and Assistant Attorney General for the State of Texas.
 Professor Walker also holds a Bachelor of Arts degree from Michigan State University and Juris Doctorate from Texas Southern University’s Thurgood Marshall School of Law.
 She has written several articles.
 She currently serves as the General Counsel of Texas Southern University Faculty Senate, is the Faculty Advisor for the Black Law Students Association and serves on several law school committees.
 Professor Walker also received the HLA Robeson L. King Excellence in Education Award in 2017.